NIRSpec IFU and MIRI MRS Observations of Cassiopeia A

 MIRI MRS

 The knots are extended, with full width at half maximum (FWHM) values ranging between 2"–6" as measured from Spitzer Space Telescope IRAC images, but the field of view for band 1A (channel 1 and grating setting A; the shortest wavelength band of the MRS) is only 3.2'' × 3.7'', though the field of view of the MRS grows larger for longer wavelength channels (up to 6.6'' × 7.7'' in channel 4).
-We therefore create a 2 × 2 mini mosaic for the MIRI MRS observation of each of the 3 knots, with 10% overlap of mosaic tiles in both mosaic rows and mosaic columns.
+Therefore, create a 2 × 2 mini mosaic for the MIRI MRS observation of each of the 3 knots, with 10% overlap of mosaic tiles in both mosaic rows and mosaic columns.
 This will produce mosaics of extent ~ 6" × 7", which should be large enough to image the FWHM range of all 3 FMKs at all MRS wavelengths.
-We further group the MRS observations of all three knots together as a target group in APT.
+Furthermore, group the MRS observations of all three knots together as a target group in APT.

 NIRSpec IFU